Skip to main content

 What is PERA CET 2026?

-PERA CET (Preeminent Education & Research Association Common Entrance Test) is a Maharashtra-based common entrance test conducted by a private consortium of deemed and private universities conducted for B.Tech / Engineering admission to a consortium of self-financed private engineering institutes.
+PERA CET (Preeminent Education & Research Association Common Entrance Test) is a Maharashtra-based common entrance test conducted by a private consortium of deemed and private universities, for B.Tech / Engineering admission to a consortium of self-financed private engineering institutes.
 It is one of three primary admission pathways into Maharashtra engineering colleges — alongside MHT-CET (state CAP) and JEE Main.

 Unlike MHT-CET, which reserves 85% of seats for Maharashtra domicile holders, PERA CET has no domicile restriction.
 This makes it the most accessible private-engineering pathway for non-Maharashtra B.Tech aspirants targeting Pune-Mumbai colleges.

-💡 Quick Summary: PERA CET 2026 Phase 2 is LIVE (official): register by 10 Jul 2026, exam 14–16 Jul 2026, result 21 Jul 2026 · No domicile restriction · Accepted by 15+ premium Maharashtra private engineering colleges · Lower competitive pressure than MHT-CET.
+💡 Quick Summary: PERA CET 2026 Phase 2 (official): registration closed 10 Jul 2026, exam held 14–16 Jul 2026, result on 21 Jul 2026 · No domicile restriction · Accepted by 29 member Maharashtra universities (per PERA's official banner), including 15+ premium engineering colleges detailed below · Lower competitive pressure than MHT-CET.

 PERA CET 2026 Schedule & Phases